Saturday, 19 June 2010

 How much: £20 each (including a very good apple and elderflower drink, they're BYOB so grab some before you get there) for a shared starter, two big main courses and a pud.

-Local Natives at the Shepherd's Bush Empire, we ended up walking away from the gentrification and the monolithic Westfield centre with its chain restaurants - destination,
+Prior to seeing the excellent Local Natives at the Shepherd's Bush Empire, we ended up walking away from the gentrification and the monolithic Westfield centre with its chain restaurants - destination, the wrong bit of Goldhawk Road and the appallingly named Blah, Blah, Blah.

 It's a stayer to be sure, having been there for 19 years.
 Outwardly down at heel with some very dated touches, I did like the 'make do and mend' theatre lanterns on the ceiling and we were very happy to take advantage of the crayons they supply to draw on the paper table cloths (can't see chef Ramsey letting you get away with that somehow).
 Despite this, it didn't seem the cheeriest of places to be honest, dark and a little muted, though this was possibly due to the early week visit.